Revd Dr Jonathan Rowe, Rector

 Jonathan was inducted as Rector of St Matthew with St Paul in June 2022.
 Prior to coming to Winchester he worked in Truro as Director of Ministry for the diocese and Joint-Principal of the South West Ministry Training Course; he also served a curacy in churches just outside Truro.
 Before living in Cornwall, he worked for 12 years in Spain training church leaders.
 He is married to Hilary and they have two adult children.

 Revd Mary Copping, Assistant Priest

-Liz is one of the first people to study for ordination through the Winchester Pathway.
-She is professed in the Single Consecrated Life, a way of life recognised and authorised by the Church of England in which a person lives according to a rule approved by the bishop and takes a vow of celibacy.
-Liz enjoys walking and gardening.
+Liz was one of the first people to study for ordination through the Winchester Pathway, was a curate in this parish from 2019 and in January 2022 was licensed as our Associate Priest.
+She is also an Honorary Canon at Winchester Cathedral, Assistant Area Dean and a bank chaplain for Hampshire Hospitals Foundation Trust.
+Liz is professed in the Single Consecrated Life, a way of life recognised and authorised by the Church of England in which a person lives according to a rule approved by the bishop and takes a vow of celibacy.
+She enjoys walking and gardening.

 Rhiannon is originally from Southampton and studied Social Policy at Royal Holloway, University of London.
 She spent several years as an at-home mother before volunteering to lead Sunday school at St Denys’ Church in Southampton, where she became Children’s Ministry Co-ordinator and Messy Church lead.
 She began the role of Children and Families Worker at Romsey Abbey in 2017 and in 2018 began exploring a call to ordained ministry.
 After training through Winchester School of Mission she is looking forward to sharing the next stage of her journey as part of St Matthew with St Paul.
 She is married to Stefan and has three children, two of whom live at home, and a small dog.